influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/introduction/installation.md

 We recommend using two SSD volumes.
 One for the `influxdb/wal` and one for the `influxdb/data`.
-Depending on your load each volume should have around 1k-3k provisioned IOPS.
+Depending on your load, each volume should have around 1k-3k provisioned IOPS.
-The `influxdb/data` volume should have more disk space with lower IOPS and the `influxdb/wal` volume should have less disk space with higher IOPS.
+The `influxdb/data` volume should have more disk space with lower IOPS, and the `influxdb/wal` volume should have less disk space with higher IOPS.

 Each machine should have a minimum of 8G RAM.